Randy Edelman

-Randy Edelman (born June 10, 1947) is an American musician, producer, and composer for film and television.
+Randy Edelman (born June 10, 1947) is an American musician, producer, and composer and conductor for film and television.
 He began his career as a member of Broadway's pit orchestras; he later produced solo albums for songs that were picked up by leading music performers including The Carpenters, Barry Manilow, and Dionne Warwick.
 He is known for his work in comedy films.
 He has been awarded many prestigious awards along with two nominations for a Golden Globe Award, a BAFTA Award, and twelve BMI Awards.
 Edelman was given an honorary doctorate in fine arts by the University of Cincinnati in 2004.

-Some of Edelman's best known films scores include Twins, Ghostbusters II, Kindergarten Cop, Beethoven, The Distinguished Gentleman, Gettysburg, The Mask, Dragonheart, Daylight, and XXX.
+Some of Edelman's best known films scores include Twins, Ghostbusters II, Kindergarten Cop, Beethoven, The Distinguished Gentleman, Gettysburg, Angels in the Outfield, The Mask, Pontiac Moon, The Indian in the Cupboard, The Quest, Dragonheart, Daylight, and XXX.
 He also wrote the theme of the popular television series MacGyver.
 Many of his musical pieces have been reused in television advertising, trailers, Disney movies, and award shows.

 Life and career

 Edelman was born on 10 June 1947 in Paterson, New Jersey, to a Jewish family.
-He was raised in Teaneck, New Jersey, the son of a first-grade teacher and an accountant, and graduated from Teaneck High School in 1965.
+He was raised in Teaneck, New Jersey, the son of a first-grade teacher and an accountant, and graduated from Teaneck High School in 1965.Coutros, Evonne.
+"The guy who knows the score; Composer's movie career is on a roll", The Record (North Jersey), May 18, 1994.
+Accessed February 12, 2020.
+"Edelman, born in Paterson and raised in Teaneck, also has scored the films Beethoven, Beethoven's 2nd, The Distinguished Gentleman, The Last of the Mohicans, and Kindergarten Cop....
+For the 1965 graduate of Teaneck High School, his big break came after scoring the children's animated feature The Chipmunk Adventure."
 He attended the Cincinnati Conservatory of Music before heading to New York where he played piano in Broadway pit orchestras.
 He produced several solo albums of songs, some of which were later recorded by The Carpenters ("I Can't Make Music", "Piano Picker" and "You"), Barry Manilow ("Weekend in New England"), "If Love Is Real" from Olivia Newton-John's Making a Good Thing Better, Dionne Warwick ("The Laughter and the Tears"), Blood, Sweat & Tears ("Blue Street") and many others before moving to Los Angeles.
 Edelman started to work there in television and film scoring, while producing his solo albums which found a cult following in the United Kingdom, Europe, and Japan.